 - corn tortillas

 - Pat the shrimp dry with paper towels and transfer them to a mixing bowl.
-Pour the reserved jerk marinade over the shrimp and toss to coat.
-Cover and marinade for 2 hours (but at least 30 minutes).
+Add the jerk paste and evenly coat the shrimp.
+Cover with plastic wrap and marinate in the fridge for 6-24 hours (at least 30 minutes).

-- While the shrimp marinates, add cabbage, carrots, scallions, and cilantro to a separate mixing bowl and stir to combine.
+- While the shrimp marinates, combine shredded cabbage, carrots, scallions, and chopped cilantro in a bowl.
+Set it aside.

-- Preheat the grill by setting all the burners to high heat for about 10 minutes.
-Turn off the rightmost burner, but maintain an overall grill temperature of 350°F (176°C).
-Then, use a wooden grill scraper to clean the grates.
+- Preheat the grill by setting the burners to high heat for 10 minutes.
+Use a wooden grill scraper to clean the grates.
+Then, thread the shrimp onto thin metal skewers, shaking off the excess marinade.

-- Thread the shrimp on the skewers and place them on the grill.
-Cook for 2-3 minutes on each side.
+- Lower the grill temperature, but maintain an overall temperature of 350°F (176°C).
+Place the shrimp skewers on the grates and cook for 2-3 minutes on each side.

-- Prepare a corn tortilla and top it with some of the reserved cabbage slaw.
-Add Caribbean hot sauce and finish with the grilled shrimp, to serve.
+- Top the corn tortillas with some of the cabbage slaw.
+Add a spoonful of Caribbean hot sauce and finish the tacos with the grilled shrimp.

 - Adjust the amount of seasoning depending on your preference for spiciness.
 If you’re sensitive to spicy food, I recommend leaving the scotch bonnet or habanero pepper out of the marinade.